-While there are different types of electric bikes the most popular are pedelecs which boost your natural pedalling power as you pedal.
+While there are different types of electric bikes the most popular are pedelecs which boost your natural leg power as you pedal.
 All of the eBikes in our catalogue are pedelecs so it is these bikes that are the focus of this guide.

 An eBike motor will either positioned in the crank area of the bike or incorporated into the hub of the wheel.
 Hub motors allow for a more conventional frame design but the performance the crank drive motors tend to be more powerful.
 Various sensors monitor your progress to offer the correct amount of assistance for the terrain you are riding.
 The different drive modes allow you to select the amount of overall assistance so you can extend the range of the battery pack.
 There are a variety of different motors available from brands including, Bosch, Yamaha and Shimano as well as cycling brand motors like Specialized.
 While there are differences, these are mostly to do with battery capacity and control options, the overall drive quality of each motor is very similar.